-Pea - Snow Pea, Sugar, Snap and Shelling
+Pea - Snow, Sugar snap and Garden

 - Likes plenty of sun, a fertile, well drained soil and a pH of 6.5 to 7.5.
-Add a little dolomite of lime to the soil at planting. - Prefer temperatures below 20°C for germination and growth. - Can be ready to start picking in 10 to16 weeks.
-Snow peas bear earlier than shelling peas.
+Add a little dolomite or lime to the soil at planting. - Prefer temperatures below 20°C for germination and growth. - Can be ready to start picking in 10 to 16 weeks.
+Snow peas bear earlier than Sugar snap peas.
 Repeat sow every 4 to 6 weeks for an extended season. - Climbing varieties are more productive than the bush varieties, but will need an upright support. - Companion plant: carrot.